LOCUM TENENS MEANING

 Locum tenens providers work at healthcare facilities on a temporary basis to fill gaps in care or occupy vacant positions until a full-time provider can be found.
 In practice, locum tenens means providing care to millions of patients throughout the United States in light of growing physician shortages.

 The need for locum tenens physicians in the U.S. is expected to increase, with the Association of American Medical Colleges predicting a staggering shortage of over 100,000 doctors by 2030.
-Locums physicians and advanced practitioners are vital to ensuring coverage now and in the future, when there are fewer students applying to medical school.
+Locum tenens physicians and advanced practitioners are vital to ensuring coverage now and in the future, when there are fewer students applying to medical school.

 Locum tenens provider and man in suit shaking hands

-BENEFITS OF WORKING LOCUMS
+BENEFITS OF WORKING LOCUM TENENS

 As well as ensuring more balanced coverage for patients, locums provide a wealth of benefits for providers, including supplementing income, flexible work schedules, and providing a more dynamic work environment to prevent burnout.